OutSystems/docs-bestpractices/src/architecture/architecture/03-validating-app-architecture.md

   - architects
 outsystems-tools:
   - discovery
-content-type:
+coverage-type:
-  - best practice
+  - evaluate
-  - conceptual
+  - understand
 ---

 # Validating your application architecture

 There are 3 rules you **must always** comply with in order to achieve a well-designed application architecture.